Muscogee Nation: Muscogee Freedmen controversy

-From 1981 to 2001, the Muscogee had membership rules that allowed applicants to use a variety of documentary sources to establish qualifications for membership.

-In 1979 the Muscogee Nation Constitutional Convention voted to limit citizenship in the Nation to persons who could prove descent by blood, meaning that members had to be able to document direct descent from an ancestor listed on the Dawes Commission roll in the category of "Creek by Blood".
+In 1979, the Muscogee Nation Constitutional Convention voted to limit citizenship in the Nation to persons who could prove descent by blood, meaning that citizens had to be able to document direct descent from an ancestor listed on the Dawes Commission roll in the category of "Creek by Blood".
 Persons proving they are descended from persons listed as Creek by blood can become citizens of the Muscogee Nation.
 The 1893 registry was established to identify citizens of the nation at the time of allotment of communal lands and dissolution of the reservation system and tribal government.

 The 1979 vote on citizenship excluded descendants of persons recorded only as Creek Freedmen in the Dawes Rolls.
 This decision has been challenged in court by those descendants, according to the 1866 treaty of "Creek Freedmen."

 The Freedmen were listed on the Dawes Rolls.
 Some descendants can prove by documentation in other registers that they had ancestors with Muscogee blood.
 The Freedmen had been listed on a separate register, regardless of their proportion of Muscogee ancestry.
 This classification did not acknowledge the unions and intermarriage that had taken place for years between the ethnic groups.
 Prior to the change in code, Muscogee Freedmen could use existing registers and the preponderance of evidence to establish qualification for citizenship, and were to be aided by the Citizenship Board.
 The Muscogee Freedmen have challenged their exclusion from citizenship in legal actions which are pending.